OpenDSA/OpenDSA/RST/en/NP/NPCoping.rst

 "reasonable".
 That is, we can successfully find solutions to the problem when :math:`nK` is in the thousands.
-Such an algorithm is called a :term:`pseudo-polynomial` time algorithm.
+Such an algorithm is called a
+:term:`pseudo-polynomial <pseudo polynomial>` time algorithm.
 This is different from TRAVELING SALESMAN which cannot possibly be solved when :math:`n = 100` given current algorithms.